-Here now, alone at last, I yell at the dog.
-The cat with her strange sulking ways is bothersome.
-I hear rain beat against the roof and gurgle down the drain spout in an otherwise quiet house.
-What I’ve shoved aside, is there in the stillness, all the doubts and misgivings piled up and waiting.
+The cat, with her strange sulking ways, is bothersome.
+Rain beats against the roof and gurgles down the drain spout.
+What I’ve shoved aside, is there in the quiet, all the doubts and misgivings piled up and waiting.

 I have many doubts and misgivings, the same ones over and over.
 The ones I’ve resolved to dispel year after year.
 My resolution, if you can call it that, is always the same.
 A desire to extend more and grasp less, to ignore the petty doings of the everyday.
 To be rid of jealousy.
 To accept shortcomings.
 To offer compassion, empathy even.
 To be, in spite of all things, kind.
 I want to know what to offer or ask, what is needed and when.
 I desire imagination.